IceHe/lib/README.md

 Terminology

 - [Abbreviations](/snip/abbrs.md)
-    - are usually related to coding (programmming)
+    - are usually related to coding (programming)
 - [Glossaries](/snip/glossaries.md)
     - with intros to the common technology products